 Gertie delivers the lessons in a chatty, lemme-walk-you-thru-it style, making everything easy to understand.
 I became quite accustomed to her NY accent accompanying my sewing sessions!
 Even if you're an experienced home dressmaker, you will pick up great tips and methods.
 I've sewn for many years, but I hadn't previously worked with marking the seamlines (rather than working in from seam allowances) but this method can save time if you are likely to need tweaks and/or adjustments.

 The lessons are divided into chapters and you can make you own notes at any point in the videos and they will be bookmarked for later.
-You can also ask questions, or respond to those posted by other users.
+This is helpful, because at times the videos could perhaps have used some judicious editing.

 So, do take your time and enjoy the process.
 Don't set a deadline to complete your dress in 2 days for the annual Tiki Tour, as that could end in tears!
 The most valuable thing I took away was the confidence to make detailed pattern adjustments and create a very fitted, comfortable, retro-cool dress.